tiftaylor/city_explorer_api/README.md

 - Create the server
 - Deploy the site somewhere, like Heroku
 - Use that link on the main [City Explorer](https://codefellows.github.io/code-301-guide/curriculum/city-explorer-app/front-end/) website to run your back end on their front end.
+- Here is a list of the API Documenation sites used: [LocationIQ](https://locationiq.com/docs#forward-geocoding), [Weatherbit](https://www.weatherbit.io/api), [Hiking](https://www.hikingproject.com/data), [TheMovieDB](https://developers.themoviedb.org/3/getting-started/introduction), [Yelp](https://www.yelp.com/developers/documentation/v3/get_started)

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log
-08-20-2020 ??pm - Partial refactor to server.js + Added Movies API/Constructor
+08-20-2020 4:30pm - Partial refactor to server.js + Added Movies API/Constructor
 08-19-2020 6:00pm - Deploy Database to Heroku
 08-19-2020 5:40pm - Code in JS to check DB
 08-19-2020 3:05pm - Setup and Create Database